 Since vitamin D plays a crucial role in healing wounds, it is reasonable to infer that vitamin D might help to heal acne lesions in the same way that it helps to heal other types of wounds.

 Vitamin D in Acne Development and Treatment

-It is still unclear whether vitamin D affects the development of acne, but there is some evidence that vitamin D deficiency might contribute to the severity of acne.
-As stated in a small 2014 study in Dermato-Endocrinology, "The patients with [severe] acne had relatively low [blood] vitamin D levels compared with the subjects in the control group.
+The first study, published in Dermato-Endocrinology in 2014, compared blood levels of vitamin D in people with severe acne and in people without acne.
+The researchers wrote, "The patients with [severe] acne had relatively low [blood] vitamin D levels compared with the subjects in the control group.
 The findings from this study suggest that there is a connection between low vitamin D levels and acne."9

-Another study, published in 2009 in The Journal of Steroid Biochemistry and Molecular Biology, found that vitamin D could potentially help in acne treatment by targeting skin oil glands, and the authors mentioned that vitamin D compounds "represent promising compounds for the treatment of sebaceous gland disorders, especially for acne."10
+Another study, published in 2009 in The Journal of Steroid Biochemistry and Molecular Biology, found that vitamin D could potentially help in acne treatment by targeting skin oil glands, and the authors mentioned that vitamin D compounds "represent promising compounds for the treatment of...acne."12

 You can ask your doctor for a routine and simple blood test to determine if you have adequate vitamin D levels.
 This is especially important if you are at risk for vitamin D deficiency due to lack of sun exposure or other disorders that interfere with vitamin D absorption.
 If your vitamin D levels are low, taking an oral supplement might be a good idea.
 Check with your doctor to determine an appropriate dosage for you, but 800 - 1000 IU (international units) per day of vitamin D is a common guideline.